From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Documentary, Dialogue, and Dinner

-Join us for an evening of documentary viewing, guided discussion, and community dinner as we reflect on the movement and its lessons for today.
+An evening of film, facilitated discussion, and community dinner reflecting on the Civil Rights Movement and its lessons for today.

 Presented By

-Programs are presented by the Wiley University Dr. Martin Luther King Jr. Commemorative Events Committee, the Student Government Association, Alumni Affairs, The Great Debaters of the Melvin Tolson–Denzel Washington Forensic Society, the Alpha Sigma Chapter of Alpha Phi Alpha, Inc., and the Office of the President.
+The Wiley University Dr. Martin Luther King Jr. Commemorative Events Committee; Student Government Association; Dean of the Chapel; Thelma Dewitty Scholars Program; Office of Alumni Affairs; The Great Debaters of the Melvin Tolson–Denzel Washington Forensic Society; the Alpha Sigma Chapter of Alpha Phi Alpha, Inc.; Division of Academic Affairs; Interdisciplinary Studies; and the Office of the President.